hanpari/sovereign/source/02/052_drama.md

 When Gromov was about fifteen, he bought a comic book, attracted to the devil-like female protagonist on its cover.
 With a romance between a superhero and villainess, the book was by no means special, but it managed to impress the teenage boy greatly.

-During its final scene (after the hero refused to become the king of Hell and lead an invasion to the mortal world, together with her beloved demoness), young Gromov doubted this man's decision.
+In its final scene, the hero refused to lead an invasion to the mortal world.

+Young Gromov disagreed vehemently.

-"If I were him, I would never leave you," he promised the paper demoness with all sincerity of a fifteen-year-old, boiling vessel of roaring hormones.
+"If I were him, I would never leave you," he kept promising his idol with all sincerity of a fifteen-year-old vessel of roaring hormones.

-Infatuated by her, he became a fan of the series, only to realize she would never appear again, having only once served the author's purpose.
+Infatuated, he became a fan of the series, only to realize she would never appear again, having only once served the author's purpose.

-Now, almost thirty years later, he had long forgotten about her.
+Now, almost thirty years later, he had long forgotten about the paperback.
 The only soul aware of his "secret love" was Andrey.
 Since the very day Gromov had shared the torn-out picture with that jerk, Andrey kept calling him His Majesty.

 "So you are the Queen of Darkness now?"
 Gromov inquired, chuckling.

 Samara stayed unmoved.
 "The system is trying to find you an appropriate match," she informed him.
 "The compatibility rate has reached eighty percent.
 Motivation sufficient."

 "You can say so," Gromov mumbled.
-With infernal yet attractive features, the demonized Samara aroused him, making his body react in a forgotten manner.
-"Surprisingly, I'm into blue-skinned monsters with sharp teeth and claws-like nails.
+With infernal yet attractive features, the demonized Samara aroused him wildly.
+"Surprisingly enough, I'm into blue-skinned monsters with sharp teeth and claws-like nails.
 No wonder poor Akane has never stood a chance with me."

 There was meaningful silence.